Last updated on January 19th, 2024 at 10:15 am

 Then the problems began and increased every year, and there was a reaction by local people who objected to the drunkenness, promiscuity, and vandalism of some of these young people.

 The tourists themselves were also unhappy, even young ones often complaining that they did not like to go out at night because of the bad behavior of others.

 Inevitably there were quarrels between local and foreign men over girls.

-In the early 90s the local people began to react, many tourists were also complaining to the tour companies, some demanding refunds.
+In the early 90s, the local people began to react, many tourists were also complaining to the tour operators, some demanding refunds.